-We’ve all heard about the health benefits of eating dark chocolate, but what isn’t as obvious is that the source of those benefits is from a seemingly simple little bean.
-The cacao bean is a seed that’s found in the pod of the cacao plant, and it’s one of the planet’s most powerful foods.
+Most everyone has heard about the health benefits of eating dark chocolate, but what isn’t as obvious is that the source of those benefits is from a magical little cacao bean found in the pod of the cacao plant.

 Mint Cacao Chip Smoothie